Pizza As A Negotiating Tool

 I’ve seen recipes for basil on sausage pizza before.
 But what pushed me to try it?

-I got the idea from an episode of Castle, and it just struck me as something that would be delicious.
+I got the idea from an episode of [popup_product]Castle[/popup_product], and it just struck me as something that would be delicious.
 Castle is one of my top three favorite TV shows.
-It was a program from Season 3, “A Slice of Death.”
+It was a program from Season 3, “A Slide of Death.”
 This is the episode where the plot plays out against the intense rivalry between four New York pizza restaurants, with names so similar it adds another layer to the mystery.

 In the end, Castle goes “across a bridge” to get a special sausage basil pizza for his daughter.
 He’s such a good dad!
 (I’ll forgive him not making it himself.)